kkredit/confronting-wicked-crypto/reading/jounalism/USgovernmentcallsforresponsibleasinbreakableencryption.md

   - Argument: "criminals don’t obey the law.
 Law abiding citizens would be forced to use hobbled encryption while criminals continued to choose the strongest encryption available."
   - Argument: FBI needs to get into phones for 7500 cases
     - Counter: in 2013 alone, 3.1M cell phones were taken.
-Without strong ecnryption, that would be a disaster for crime and privacy.
+Without strong encryption, that would be a disaster for crime and privacy.
   - Argument: Encryption is needed for activists and journalists in repressive countries
 - Technical comments: